 And finally there is Luz Church, the first church the Portuguese would build in Mylapore and possibly the oldest standing Portuguese church on the Tamil coastline.
 It, too, is built on temple ruins, according to Archaeological Survey of India records, and was raised in 1516 by the Franciscan missionary priest Pedro da Atongia.
 The Catholic fortnightly Madras Musings says, “But with the Portuguese only occasional visitors to this coast from 1509 and settlers only from 1522, the dates on the stone plaque and above the church’s entrance seem more likely the date of the establishment of a shrine in the ‘grove of Thomas’ than the date of the surviving building.”

-Yes, indeed — but the “grove of Thomas” once contained a “pool of Vishnu”.
+Yes, indeed―but the “grove of Thomas” once contained a “pool of Vishnu”.
 What happened to it in 1516?

-62. If independent scholars ever make an objective study of the St. Thomas tradition in Madras and the Portuguese sites associated with it, they will have to take into consideration the older and more weighty Hindu traditions associated with the same sites.
+62. If independent scholars ever make an objective study of the St. Thomas tradition in Madras and the Portuguese sites associated with it, they will have to take into account the older and more weighty Hindu traditions associated with the same sites.

 63. Christians did not adopt the cross as their religious symbol until the third century (or later according to some church historians).
-St. Thomas was a Jew following Jewish religious custom and the cross used as an instrument of torture and death by the Romans would have been inauspicious and abhorrent to him.
+St. Thomas was a Jew following Jewish religious custom and the cross used as an instrument of torture and death by the Romans would have been abhorrent to him.
 Christian crosses were introduced into India by Syrian Christian immigrants in the fourth century.

 64. There are seven of these icons by “St. Luke” scattered around the world.
 The most famous one hangs in the Basilica of Santa Maria Maggiore in Rome, which was built by Pope Sixtus III in 432 C.E. after he had demolished the Temple of Cybele on the Esquiline Hill.
 He had hoped to wean the women of Rome away from their favourite Goddess and substitute Her worship with that of the Virgin Mary.
-Most psychologists think that he failed miserably, and not long ago Pope John Paul II published a diatribe against those American and European women who continue to worship the Great Mother.
+Most psychologists think that he failed miserably, and not long ago Pope John Paul II published a diatribe against those American and European women who continue to worship the Great Mother Goddess.